Prefer not to visit our clinic in-person?

 To do a video call with us, you'll need a computer, a smart phone or a tablet.

-Before your appointment, you'll receive a link by email.
+Right at the time of your appointment, watch your email.
+You'll receive a link by email from your physiotherapist.
 Just click the link, provide your consent to proceed, and you'll be connected with your physiotherapist.

 Is it right for you?